-Working through the process of creating this image, layer-by-layer, spoke loudly in dispelling the assuming visual outward impression of "imperfectness".
+Working through the process of creating this image, layer-by-layer, spoke loudly in dispelling the assuming visual outward impression of "perfectness".
 The diverse image subjects I photograph have a common thread of nature and her resilience that we take care and respect her.
-Other images tell stories as well - weddings, portraits and commercial images.
-Sometimes it's a fleeting moment or a lasting one all captured to be remembered later.
+Other images tell stories as well; Sometimes it's a fleeting moment or a lasting one all captured to be remembered later.

 I find inspiration everyday and everywhere and my camera has taught me to be a keen observer.
-I would rather see the world in an optimistic light because that's how I live my life.
-I surround myself with positive optimistic people; the ones who forward think of solutions.
-There is something good that comes out of every day.
+I surround myself with forward positive thinkers - ones with solutions because I would rather see the world in an optimistic light because there is something good that comes out of every day.

 Yet there are still observations -There is the questioning of if "Photography is Art"?
 The debate will ever be continuing...
 Sometimes I feel like Monet with a passion of creating from my own garden that takes on a life of its own.
 Sometimes I feel like Georgia O'Keefe and Dorthea Lange, though both artists worked in different mediums, wanting you to "see" the world beyond the obvious.
 Sometimes I am inspired by other photographers who attest to why we do what we do when we photograph.
 So, from very early inspiration to working in digital as I do, the technology is different but the human factor in front and back of the camera still remains the same.